Muon in Associative Memory Learning: Training Dynamics and Scaling Laws: Preliminaries

+\begin{proposition}[Noisy case] When $0 < \alpha < 1$, the minimum value of $\cL(\bW)$ is $\cL^*:=-(1-\alpha+\frac{\alpha}{K})\log(1-\alpha+\frac{\alpha}{K})-\frac{\alpha(K-1)}{K}\log\frac{\alpha}{K}.$ Moreover, all global minimizers $\bW^*$ induce the same predicted conditional distribution such that $\widehat{p}_{i\mid j}(\bW^*) = p_{i\mid j}$, for all $1\leq i,j \leq K$. \end{proposition} The proofs of Propositions~\ref{prop: noiseless} and \ref{prop: noisy} are deferred to Appendix~\ref{proof: noisy_global_minimizer}.
+Viewed through the lens of logit gaps, label noise turns the problem from one whose infimum is approached only at infinite margins into one whose minimum is attained at finite margins. \paragraph{Gradient structure.} The following proposition, proved in Appendix~\ref{sec:gradient}, characterizes the structure of the gradient. \begin{proposition}[Gradient decomposition] The gradient admits the decomposition:

-The proof can be found in Appendix~\ref{sec:gradient}.
-This decomposition implies that the gradient is aligned with the embedding association $\widetilde{\bE}_i \bE_j^\top$ and weighted by the query frequency $p_j$.
+\end{proposition} This decomposition implies that the gradient is aligned with the embedding association $\widetilde{\bE}_i \bE_j^\top$ and weighted by the query frequency $p_j$.
 Crucially, the residual term $\widehat{p}_{i\mid j}(\bW) - p_{i\mid j}$ acts as an automatic mechanism to correct prediction errors.